Updated December 10, 2022.

-First, what does it mean to be a “mere trespasser?”
+First, what does the law mean when it uses the term “mere trespasser?”
 This means that the person trespassing on your land has not committed any other criminal offense and has not attempted forceful and unlawful entry into your home or another structure on your property.
 The individual is simply on your land without authorization.

 What’s the best course of action?
 Let’s start with what you absolutely shouldn’t do: don’t go outside and fire a warning shot into the air.
 If you do, you could be arrested for a serious felony.
 While you won’t find the word “warning shot” in the Texas Penal Code, Texas courts are likely to consider such a shot as a use of deadly force.

-Texas law defines deadly force as force capable of causing death or serious bodily injury.
-There is a very strong argument that all firearm discharges, including warning shots, constitute deadly force because of the inherit design of firearms.
-Additionally, firearms by definition are a deadly weapon.
+Texas law defines deadly force2 as force capable of causing death or serious bodily injury.
+There is a very strong argument that all firearm discharges, including warning shots, constitute deadly force because of the inherent design of firearms.

-Regardless of where the barrel is pointed, when it comes to a warning shot, we have seen many people arrested for the felony offense of aggravated assault with a deadly weapon.
-Additionally, at trial it is an uphill battle to obtain justification as a defense because the law does not allow the use of deadly force against a mere trespasser.
+Regardless of where the barrel is pointed, when it comes to a warning shot, we have seen many people arrested for the felony offense of aggravated assault with a deadly weapon4.
+Additionally, at trial, it is an uphill battle to obtain justification as a defense because the law does not allow using deadly force against a mere trespasser.

 What should you do?